maansthoernvik/locksmith/README.md

 ```

 Or use the protocol package directly to write your own client.
 See the `ClientMessage` and `ServerMessage` types and the interface functions used for encoding/decoding.

+## Metrics

+Locksmith exposes a few simple Prometheus metrics:

+ - `locksmith_total_locked_locks`: Gauge showing the number of currently locked locks.
+ - `locksmith_acquires`: Counter showing the total numnber of (successful) acquires since start
+ - `locksmith_releases`: Counter showing the total number of (successful) releases since start
+ - `locksmith_rejections`: Counter vector showing the number of rejections due to client misbehavior.
+Vector labels are: `bad_manners`, `unnecessary_acquire`, and `unnecessary_release`

+In addition to the above, locksmith also exposes all metrics provided by the `promhttp` package, providing insight into Golang performance.

+To enable metrics, remember to set the environment variable `LOCKSMITH_METRICS` to `true`.